opengauss-mirror/docs/content/en/docs/Description/enhanced-features.md

     openGauss supports both the row-store and column-store models.
 Users can choose a row-store or column-store table based on their needs.

-    Column store is recommended if a table contains many columns \(called a wide table\) but its query involves only a few columns.
-Row store is recommended if a table contains only a few columns and a query involves most of the columns.
+    Generally, column store is applicable to OLAP service scenarios \(The range statistics query and batch import operations are frequent.
+The update, deletion, point query, and point insertion operations are infrequent.
+The table contains many columns, that is, a wide table.
+Only a few columns are involved in the query.\) The row store is applicable to OLTP service scenarios \(The query, insert, delete, and update operations are frequent.
+The range statistics query and batch import operations are infrequent.
+The number of table columns is small.
+Most columns are queried.\)

     The hybrid row-column storage engine achieves higher data compression ratio \(column store\), index performance \(column store\), and point update and point query \(row store\) performance, as shown in  [Figure 2](#en-us_topic_0283136537_en-us_topic_0237080624_en-us_topic_0231764690_en-us_topic_0059777898_fbb2af39ce12a419cb437829aaf1cf4fb).